 I usually use single-point focus however there are other focus settings available such as focus group area.
 I use those in rare cases.
 You’ll find examples below.
 In case you want to know more about those, check the above link from Nasim.
 You need to find out what works best for you by testing the different focus settings.

 Prepare your stuff beforehand

-Make sure you always go fully prepared when you go out seeking for birds.
+Make sure you always go fully prepared when you go out seeking birds.
 I’ve put a quick checklist together that might be helpful for you:

-- Battery pack(s) fully charged: Sounds like a no-brainier but I have been out there with empty batteries trust me.
+- Battery pack(s) fully charged: Sounds like a no-brainer but I have been out there with empty batteries trust me.
 If you plan to shoot in cold conditions make sure you bring multiple battery packs as they tend to die quicker in cold conditions.

 - Memory cards: Bring additional memory cards in case of overflow or damage.